RobinChen121/Matlab-Practices/README.md

-# Matlab-for-fun
+# Matlab-practises
-Use Matlab to do some funny coding
+Use Matlab to do various coding